 “Why should we fight your battle?”

-Zeta looked at the king, “I would think since I have fought battles for Dahomey for a long time, it would be acceptable for the Amazons to help me save my sister and make my home world safe again.”
+“I would think since I have fought battles for Dahomey for a long time, it would be acceptable for the Amazons to help me save my sister and make my home world safe again.”

-The king looked at her, “my wives will never agree to go with you to another world and fight a battle that does not benefit our Kingdom.”
+“My wives will never agree to go with you to another world and fight a battle that does not benefit our Kingdom.”

 Zeta looked around; there were Amazons scattered throughout the crowd.
 They wore the same expressionless faces they always did.
-Zeta was not sure what effect the kings’ words would have on their decision to go with her.
+Zeta was not sure what effect the king’s words would have on their decision to go with her.
 They understood loyalty, but their loyalty had always been to king and kingdom.

 The king laughed, “I think you are going to standalone, Zeta of Theros.”